osman144/js-notes/7-sorting/1-bubble-sort.md

 # Bubble Sort
+A sorting algorithm where the largest values bubble up to the top.

-Uses two for loop.
+Uses two for loops.
 In every pass, the largest value of the unsorted array is added to  the sorted array.

 ## Complexity
 1. Time